 Robert Rose Foundation Directors

-Kevin Rose, OAM
+Kevin Rose, OAM, Patron

 Kevin was awarded an Order of Australia Medal (OAM) in 2015 in recognition for his services to the community and to Australian Rules Football.

-Director of the Robert Rose Foundation and uncle to Robert Rose, Kevin is one of four brothers to play senior football for the Collingwood Football Club.
+Patron of the Robert Rose Foundation and uncle to Robert Rose, Kevin is one of four brothers to play senior football for the Collingwood Football Club.

 His brother Bob, formed the foundation soon after Robert’s passing in 1999 to assist those with spinal injuries and their families.
 On Bob’s passing in 2003, Kevin stepped in to continue his brother’s wonderful work.
 He participated in a Wall Walk event in 2013 raising much needed funds for the Robert Rose Foundation, walking 135km from one side of England to another.